 “The real man smiles in trouble, gathers strength from distress, and grows brave by reflection.” — Thomas Paine

 Ever since I’ve known him, Larry Cluff has been a go-getter.
+Nothing could get him down, not even a brain tumor.

 In fact, it was his tenacity and determination that made him among the top cross-country runners at Virginia Commonwealth University, where he ran with my roommate, Lacey.
 It was Lacey who introduced me to Larry.